Steve Carter (rugby league): Club career

 After the turmoil at the club which upset the 1992 season and saw a number of senior players leave, Carter took over as captain, a role he maintained throughout the 1990s.
 In spite of career threatening injuries and poor form he played out the 2001 series in a successful attempt to beat Royce Simmons' record of club appearances for the Panthers.
-Carter holds the standing club record of 242 first grade appearances.
+Carter previously held the standing club record of 242 first grade appearances from 1991 until the 2024 finals series where he was overtaken by Isaah Yeo.

 After fourteen seasons with the Panthers, Carter spent one season (2002) in the Super League with the Widnes Vikings.

 Representative career

-Carter enjoyed one year of representative football - in 1992 he was selected for Country Origin, and made one appearance off the interchange bench for New South Wales in Game II of the 1992 State of Origin series.
+Carter played representative football for two seasons.
+In 1991 and 1992 he was selected for Country Origin, and Carter then made one appearance off the interchange bench for New South Wales in Game II of the 1992 State of Origin series.